derekasola/Derekasola.github.io/essays/javaScriptEssay.md

   - Learning
 ---

 So far JavaScript seems like a powerful tool.
-I've only worked with JavaScript one time while trying to make a website several years ago so it’s still fresh for me.
+I've only worked with JavaScript one time while trying to make a website several years ago so it’s still new for me.
 I like that it is object based like java, but is a scripting language so you don’t need a compiler.
 ES6 adds a lot more features to JavaScript and also cleans the code up a bit.
 One example would be by using arrow functions which reduces the amount of code written for some functions.

 Example of regular function declaration:
 ---